roytang/blog/content/notes/2018/10/1054039471300141057/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/1054039471300141057/
+title: ''
 ---

-RT [@stephanpastis](https://twitter.com/stephanpastis/): What to tell the healthy people in your life. https://t.co/qpvNwl5Fob
+What to tell the healthy people in your life.